Ethylene Oxide Sterilization process

 That sterilization process is used in the medical and pharmaceutical fields.
 The elements that use to be sterilized with Ethylene Oxide are all the materials that can’t be sterilized by traditional methods.
 In other words, all the thermo-sensitive material.

-Some examples of those materials: Wrapping, plastic products, raw materials, surgical, medical and optical instrumentation, prosthesis, etc….
+Some examples of those materials: Wrapping, plastic products, raw materials, surgical, medical and optical instrumentation, prosthesis, syringes, etc….
+That is perfect for medical device sterilization.

 The ETO sterilization is nowadays, without any doubt, one of the most effective sterilization method for thermo-sensitive products, and takes importance where traditional methods are limited.
 In other word, this method is one of the most sought for medical device treatment.